 - All international and domestic airport transfers as per the program by private vehicle

-- Domestic helicopter and plane rides
+- Domestic plane ride

 - Accommodation for 3 nights in Kathmandu and breakfasts while at the hotel

 - All meals and accommodations while on trek

 - Accommodation, meals, insurance, equipment, transportation and allowances of guides and porters.